 Lucky Welcome #14030

 This old wooden door with a lucky horseshoe brings good luck to an old water-powered mill.
 Sitting in rural southern Pennsylvania, it’s called the Waterside Woolen Mill and the specialty was blankets.
 The first mill here began in 1830 but this current building was erected in 1860.
 A true piece of living history, they made blankets for the Union Army here during the Civil War.
 The old imported machinery inside still runs although an electric motor is used for power rather than water.
 Today, they make replica blankets for Civil War reenactors with US Army woven into them.

 The building is on a solid foundation of local light gray limestone that still stands firm and square.
 There are two more wooden stories above, with most of the machinery on those second and third floors.
 This main door and lockset that uses a skeleton key may very well be original, and the title of Lucky Welcome is from that lucky horseshoe above the door.
 Note that it hangs open side up to hold the good luck in!

 The blankets produced here were always the broadly woven type made with thicker yarns.
 To see one, the picture Blanket Mill Bobbins #14029 shows one of the blankets with some original wooden bobbins and thick yarn that was used here.
 The modern wool is taken from the larger spools and rewrapped onto the old wooden bobbins, or quills, that fit into the antique machinery.

 Location: Waterside, Bedford County, Pennsylvania.
-Picture and text © Andrew Dierks
+Picture and story © Andrew Dierks

 Up Next: Starship #14721